Disqualification of Directors

 Banning as a result of misconduct

 Also, section 230 of the Corporations Act empowers the court to ban a particular person from managing a corporation.
-ASIC’s ability to tackle misconduct was enhanced by the introduction of the Assetless Administration Fund in October 2006, which allows ASIC to fund preliminary investigations by liquidators into failed companies with few or no assets.
-The Assetless Administration Fund enables liquidators to investigate the affairs of assetless companies and then report to ASIC.
-Such reports have lead to ASIC taking increased action to disqualify directors who fail to act in the best interests of their companies and whose actions are detrimental to their employees and creditors.
+The regulator’s ability to tackle misconduct was enhanced by the introduction of the Assetless Administration Fund in October 2006, which allows them to fund preliminary investigations by liquidators into failed companies with few or no assets.
+The Assetless Administration Fund enables liquidators to investigate the affairs of assetless companies and then report them.
+Such reports have lead to the regulator taking increased action to disqualify directors who fail to act in the best interests of their companies and whose actions are detrimental to their employees and creditors.

 Past cases have led to the courts developing eight criteria to examine when considering disqualifying a director.
 The criteria include character of the offenders, nature of the breaches, structure of the companies and the nature of their businesses, interests of the shareholders, creditors and employees, risks to others from the offenders continuing as company directors, honesty and competence of the offenders, hardship to the offenders and their personal and commercial interests and the offenders’ appreciation that future breaches could result in further legal proceedings.